Skip to main content

 E. Assignment

 You may not assign, delegate or otherwise transfer your account or your obligations under these Terms without the prior written consent of Doximity.
-Doximity has the right, in our sole discretion, to transfer or assign all or any part of its rights under these Terms and will have the right to delegate or use third parties to fulfill its duties and obligations under these Terms and in connection with the Service.
+Doximity has the right, in our sole discretion, to transfer or assign all or any part of our rights under these Terms and will have the right to delegate or use third parties to fulfill our duties and obligations under these Terms and in connection with the Services.

 F. Changes to these Terms

-We reserve the right to modify these Terms and any policies applicable to your use of the Service at any time in our sole discretion.
+We reserve the right to modify these Terms and any policies applicable to your use of the Services at any time in our sole discretion.
 When we make a change, we will post the updated Terms to the Service with a new “Effective Date.”
-We may, and if required by law will, also provide notification of changes in another way that we believe is reasonably likely to reach you, such as by e-mail (if you have an account where we have your contact information) or another manner through the Service.
+We may also provide notification of changes in another way that we believe is reasonably likely to reach you, such as by e-mail (if you have an account where we have your contact information) or another manner through the Services.
 Any modifications to these Terms will be effective upon posting or as otherwise indicated at the time of posting.
-In all cases, by continuing to use the Service after posting of the updated Terms, you are consenting to the changes.
+In all cases, by continuing to use the Services after posting of the updated Terms, you are consenting to the changes.
 If you object to any changes, you may close your account by contacting support@doximity.com.

 G. Entire Agreement

-These Terms and the Doximity Business Associate Agreement constitute the entire, complete and exclusive agreement between you and us regarding your use of the Service and supersede all prior agreements and understandings, whether written or oral, or whether established by custom, practice, policy or precedent, with respect to the subject matter of these Terms.
-If any provision of these Terms is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of these Terms remain in full force and effect.
+These Terms, any applicable Supplemental Terms (as defined below), the Doximity Business Associate Agreement (to the extent applicable), constitute the entire, complete and exclusive agreement between you and us regarding your use of the Services and Content, and supersede all prior agreements and understandings, whether written or oral, or whether established by custom, practice, policy or precedent, with respect to the subject matter of these Terms.
+Certain features may be subject to additional terms made available to you in connection with such features (“Supplemental Terms”), which are incorporated into these Terms by reference.
+In the event of a conflict between these Terms and any Supplemental Terms, the Supplemental Terms govern with respect to the applicable feature.

 Return to top